antdurrant/reticulate_docker_reprex/README.md

 The goal of reticulate_docker_reprex is to ...

 a) see if I can simplify it down enough

-b) say thanks to Tan for maybe looking at it.
+b) say thanks to Tan for maybe looking at it

+#### Problem

+Once the docker image builds, the shiny app cannot find python